In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 In these cases, a doctor can prescribe medication to lower cholesterol levels.

-The bottom line is that cardiovascular disease, by and large, is preventable through lifestyle changes like diet, exercise and stress reduction, and medications when needed.
+The bottom line is that cardiovascular disease is largely preventable through lifestyle changes such as diet, exercise, stress reduction, and medications when needed.